The formal didactic program includes:

-Fellows receive extensive experience in the psychiatric evaluation and treatment of inmates in the Colorado Department of Corrections and Denver County Jails.
+Experience in the psychiatric evaluation and treatment of inmates in the Colorado Department of Corrections and Denver County Jails.
 This experience includes intake evaluations and ongoing treatment.
-Fellows participate in tele-psychiatry clinics through the Colorado DOC mental health programs.
-The treatment of psychiatric patients in forensic facilities (security hospitals and correctional facilities) presents unique problems for which basic psychiatric training does not prepare a resident.
+Fellows participate in telepsychiatry clinics through the Colorado DOC mental health programs.
+The treatment of psychiatric patients in forensic facilities (security hospitals and correctional facilities) presents unique problems from which basic psychiatric training does not prepare a resident.
 These include:

-- Providing treatment in a non-clinical system – in secure or correctional facilities, the focus is often upon security and management, while providing effective treatment for the patient’s benefit.
-Clinicians are thus subjected to pressures and situations not encountered in private practice or in the usual civil setting.
+- Providing treatment in a non-clinical system – in secure or correctional facilities, the focus is often upon security and management while providing effective treatment for the patient’s benefit.
+Clinicians are thus subjected to pressures and situations not encountered in private practice or in usual civil settings.

-- Treating patient populations not generally encountered in general psychiatric practice- Patients with severe personaltiy disorders (particularly antisocial personality), paraphilias, and impulse control disorders are common in forensic populations, and present unique diagnostic and treatment problems.
+- Treating patients populations not generally encountered in general psychiatric practice- Patients with severe personality disorders (particularly antisocial personality), paraphilias, and impulse control disorders are common in forensic populations, and present unique diagnostic and treatment problems.
 Recognition of malingering and development of effective management plans will be a focus of attention during service assignments.

-- Fellows participate in evaluations of mental health services provided in correctional systems by accompanying faculty who serve as consultants in class action litigation directed at state and county correctional systems.
+- Fellows participate in evaluation of mental health services provided in correctional systems by accompanying faculty who serve as consultants in class action litigation directed at state and country correctional systems.

-- Fellows learn about particular legal and clinical issues of utilizing involuntary medications in jail settings.
+- Fellows learn about particular legal and clinical issues of utilizing involuntary medication in jail settings.

 Efforts are made to accommodate Fellows' special interests.
 Opportunities exist for some focused elective time.